Jews and Christmas

 Throughout the history of Christianity, Jewish peoples have been historically religious minorities in countries that were majority or even officially Christian.
 Over time, a unique relationship evolved between the Jews and the major Christian holiday of Christmas, including the creation of separate traditions and the intersection of Hanukkah and Christmas, among other convergences.
-Some practices perpetuate out of a feeling of otherness, while others are merely lighthearted activities that are accessible when shops are closed around Christmastime.
+Some practices perpetuate out of a feeling of otherness, while others are merely lighthearted activities that are accessible when shops are closed around Christmas time.

 Background

 Judaism and Christianity have historically interacted and intersected while remaining both theologically and emotionally distinct.
 Many Jews have historically been the religious minority in majority-Christian countries, and have experienced antisemitism based in Christian beliefs.
 Historically, some Jewish groups have developed sentiments, traditions, and works of art and literature in opposition to Christianity; however, unlike Christian antisemitism, this Jewish anti-Christianity has generally been subtle and intended for the purpose of preserving the Jewish culture and way of life in the face of pressure to assimilate into the Christian religion.

 One example of this phenomenon is Toledot Yeshu (ספר תולדות ישו), a popular text among medieval and early modern Jews which attacks the Christian mythology of Christ through parody.
 While it was not accepted within mainstream Rabbinic Judaism, the text was considered an important historical source by Jewish scribes and scholars.

 According to Marc B. Shapiro, the word Christmas does not appear in rabbinic literature, in adherence to the Halakhic prohibition of mentioning the name of an idolatrous holiday if that name represents the idol in question as divine or sovereign.
 In medieval Jewish texts, the holiday is referred to as Nittel, derived from the Medieval Latin Natale Dominus which is also the etymological source of the French name for Christmas Noël.